scribe-public/sample-policies/docs/v2/initiatives/rules/k8s/namespace/white-listed-pod.md

 Verify only pods explicitly listed in the Allowed List run within a Kubernetes namespace.

 :::note
-This rule requires Unsigned Discovery Evidence.
+This rule requires Discovery Evidence.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.